Medically Reviewed by Renee A. Alli, MD on February 11, 2021

 How can you soothe and treat your child's cold?

 Use this quick pictorial Q&A guide to see how to soothe your sick child at home.
 Learn how to safely give over-the-counter (OTC) medicines if needed to ease a fever, runny nose, sore throat, or other common cold symptoms.
+If your child is under one month of age, consult with their doctor before giving them any medication.

 What should I do if my child has a fever?

 Pediatricians say a fever is significant when it's 100.4 degrees or more.
-If your child has a fever, call the doctor if she's younger than 6 months; has other symptoms; has had a fever for more than two days; or has not been vaccinated.
+If your child has a fever, call the doctor if they're younger than 6 months; has other symptoms; has had a fever for more than two days; or has not been vaccinated.
 In other cases, it's usually safe to use children's ibuprofen or acetaminophen.
 Never give a child aspirin.
 It poses a risk of Reye's syndrome, a rare but serious illness that affects the liver and brain.

 What else can I do to bring down my child’s temperature?